Unobstructed embeddings in Hirzebruch surfaces: Introduction

+\begin{thm} For every word $wyv^{n+2}$ where $w$ is any finite sequence of $x$ and $y$ and $n$ is any non negative integer, there is a $b:=b(w,n)$ such that is a triangle.
+Furthermore, this limiting figure implies that for this $b$-value i.e. $b$ is unobstructed. \end{thm}

+To prove the theorem, for all such $w$, we compute the data of the base diagram $y^kwyv^{n+2}Q_b$.
+The formulas for these are given in Definition~\ref{def:QT} and Proposition~\ref{prop:triple} while the majority of the computations are in Section~\ref{sec:computations}.

+In Section~\ref{sec:obs} of this paper, we explain how Theorem~\ref{thm:Main1} is related to a family of exceptional classes, that is symplectic spheres of self intersection $-1$ living in various blowups of $\CP^2$, defined by the author, McDuff, and Weiler in \cite{MMW}.
+In particular, \cite{MMW} uses Theorem~\ref{thm:Main1} to show this family of exceptional classes are represented by embedded spheres.
+One way this is used in \cite{MMW} is to show that all the $b$-values in Theorem~\ref{thm:Main1} have infinite staircases.

+For a given word $wyv^{n+2},$ the $b$-value in Theorem~\ref{thm:Main1} can be computed explicitly using Definition~\ref{def:brho}.
+We now give some context on how to visualize the $b$-values in Theorem~\ref{thm:Main1}.
+For a fixed $n$, the $b$-values in Theorem~\ref{thm:Main1} are in the interval $\left(\tfrac{n+1}{n+2},\tfrac{n+2}{n+3}\right)$.
+The word $w$ then determines where $b$ lies within this interval.
+The $b$-values are intertwined in a Cantor-like structure depending on if we take $x$ or $y$ mutations.
+See Figure~\ref{fig:tree} to visualize this and Remark~\ref{rmk:cantor} for more information.

-\begin{remark} \rm Unlike in \cite{AADT} and \cite{CV}, the sequence of embeddings constructed via consecutive $\vn_y$ mutations do not correspond to optimal embeddings, and thus, do not give us points on the embedding function.
+Unlike in \cite{AADT} and \cite{CV}, the sequence of embeddings constructed via consecutive $y$ mutations do not correspond to optimal embeddings, and thus, do not give us points on the embedding function.
 Rather, these correspond to a sequence of embeddings that lie strictly above the embedding function on a horizontal line through the accumulation point.
-See Remark~\ref{rmk:irrb} for more details about this. \end{remark}
+See Remark~\ref{rmk:irrb} for more details about this.
+Regardless, evidence from this work, \cite{M}, and \cite{REU} lead to the following conjecture.

-In Section 2, we summarize the necessary background on Diophantine classes and the results from \cite{MMW} to define $\Cc\Ss^U_n$.
-In Section 3, we prove that the sequence of mutations laid out above work as claimed.
-The proof of Theorem~\ref{thm:1} is given in Proposition~\ref{prop:ATF}.